March 2, July 2, November 1

-Those guilty of serious faults are to be excluded from both the table and the oratory.
-No one in the community should associate or converse with them at all.
-They will work alone at the tasks assigned to them, living continually in sorrow and penance, pondering that fearful judgement of the apostle: “Such a person is handed over for the destruction of the flesh that the spirit may be saved on the day of Jesus Christ” (1 Cor.
+A monk guilty of a serious fault is to be excluded from both the table and the oratory.
+No other monk should associate or converse with them at all.
+The monk will work alone at the tasks assigned to them, living continually in sorrow and penance, pondering that fearful judgement of the Apostle: “Such a man is handed over for the destruction of his flesh that his spirit may be saved on the day of the Lord” (1 Cor.
 5:5).
-Let them take their food alone in an amount and at a time the prioress or abbot considers appropriate.
+Let them take their food alone in an amount and at a time the abbot considers appropriate for them.
 They should not be blessed by anyone passing by, nor should the food that is given them be blessed.

 Each day a community comes together to share meals and share prayer.
 These are the occasions when the whole community is community together.
 To be excluded from both of these is very significant.
-On top of this, the member committing what the Community Leader has named a serious fault, lives each day without casual contact from anyone.
+On top of this, the member committing what the community leader has named a serious fault, lives each day without casual contact from anyone.
 Their community experience is now life without community; they live each day in a bubble of excommunication.
-In their conduct they have excluded themselves and the community now lives this with them; the expression of common-union has ceased.
+In their conduct they have excluded themselves and the community now lives this reality with them; the expression of common-union ceases.

-The excommunication of this chapter puts in place an unavoidable non-association that says to the person concerned: ‘If you don’t want to live community, then this is what it is like’ – it is now reality.
 It is important to live in reality.
 Reality is life, and grace can only happen in life.
-We tend to avoid the tense present moment happenings of life through the use of such things as fantasy and disassociation.
+We tend to avoid the tense present moment happenings of life through the use of fantasy and disassociation.
 An imagined ‘reality’ is not reality, no matter how much it seems to be so.
-The reality we are actually in is still there no matter how much we may ignore or deny it.
+The reality we are actually in is still there no matter how much we ignore or deny it.
+The excommunication of this chapter puts in place an unavoidable non-association that says to the person concerned ‘if you don’t want to live community, then this is what it is like’ – it is now reality.

 This chapter shows us the relational nature of blessing.
 Blessing does not mean permission.
 Blessing as blessing is graceful; it is a co-creative opening to the gift of divine life, a softening of the heart into loving responsiveness.
 The extent to which this is not happening is a blessing not happening.
 A hardened heart nullifies blessing.
 To withdraw from community is to withdraw from its blessing.
 A blessing not given acknowledges this.

-Now the works of the flesh are obvious: fornication, impurity, licentiousness, idolatry, sorcery, enmities, strife, jealousy, anger, quarrels, dissensions, factions, envy, drunkenness, carousing, and things like these.
-I am warning you, as I warned you before: those who do such things will not inherit the kingdom of God.
+The works of the flesh are obvious: sexual vice, impurity, and sensuality, idolatry and sorcery; antagonisms and rivalry, jealousy, bad temper, quarrels, disagreements, factions and malice, drunkenness, orgies and all suchlike, about which, I tell you now as I have told you in the past, people who do such things will not inherit the kingdom of God.
 (Gal.
-5:19-21, NRSV)
+5:19-21, RNJB)